 top of page

-Livestock Guardian Dogs:
+Livestock Guardian Dogs (LGDs)

-Drone Hazing:
+Drone Hazing

 Drone hazing is an effective non-lethal technique used to haze wolves away from livestock and other animals.
 In 2022, USDA Wildlife Services conducted a study in southwestern Oregon where drone hazing was used to deter wolves from livestock.
 During the 85-day study, 51 wolf-livestock interactions occurred.
 From July 12th & August 1st, 11 depredations were confirmed with drones absent.
 Within that same period, drones were added, and only two depredations occurred; proving them to be highly effective and non-lethal.